-Opening April 19, 2013, The Ordway Gardens is a 2.8 million dollar addition to the historic Marjorie McNeely Conservatory that will create year-round viewing of its nationally-acclaimed Bonsai collection and Charlotte Partridge Ordway Japanese Garden.
-This new wing will feature a Bonsai Pavilion, Huelsmann Foundation Meditative Garden, Huss Foundation Terrace, and realigned Jo and Gordon Bailey Pine Grove Walk leading to the Charlotte Partridge Ordway Japanese Garden.
+The Ordway Gardens is a 2.8 million dollar addition to the historic Marjorie McNeely Conservatory that creates year-round viewing of its nationally-acclaimed Bonsai collection and Charlotte Partridge Ordway Japanese Garden.
+This new wing features a Bonsai Pavilion, Huelsmann Foundation Meditative Garden, Huss Foundation Terrace, and realigned Jo and Gordon Bailey Pine Grove Walk leading to the Charlotte Partridge Ordway Japanese Garden.

-The new Japanese plant and garden pavilion will immerse visitors in the beauty and history of the Conservatory’s Japanese collections.
-This new indoor/outdoor wing of the Marjorie McNeely Conservatory will provide the only experience in Minnesota of a top-curated Japanese plant collection.
-Improvements will result in an integrated indoor Bonsai Pavilion, outdoor Bonsai garden, and year-round Japanese Garden.
+The new Japanese plant and garden pavilion immerses visitors in the beauty and history of the Conservatory’s Japanese collections.
+This new indoor/outdoor wing of the Marjorie McNeely Conservatory provides the only experience in Minnesota of a top-curated Japanese plant collection.
 New gallery space will provide the opportunity to display Bonsai trees year-round.
 An adjoining Huelsmann Foundation Meditative Garden will, for the first time ever, provide space outside to display Bonsai trees.
-The new gallery and garden will connect to the Japanese Garden via a realigned path that continues the immersion into the Japanese plants and gardens.
+The new gallery and garden connects to the Japanese Garden via a realigned path that continues the immersion into the Japanese plants and gardens.